-- As cities account for 60-80% of energy consumption and 75% of carbon emission, clean and renewable energy should be integrated with planning for the city's built environment in the transformation towards sustainable cities. - Planning the sustainable built environment should take a "Smart City" approach, addressing urban clean energy, smart grid, green buildings, smart multimodal mobility and good governance, among other issues, in an integrated and holistic manner. - Sustainable cities and neighborhoods should be inclusive, connected and environmentally friendly, engaging all stakeholders in the planning and decision-making process. - Preservation of natural systems and provision of green spaces as well as public space are important elements of sustainable cities and neighborhoods.

-- Rehabilitation and redevelopment of old structures offer alternatives for building new structures, saving material inputs and waste generation. - Investments in green buildings and utilizing green building materials can contribute to a reduction of greenhouse gas emissions, improve resource efficiency and create a healthier living environment.
-Efforts can also be made at household level by addressing such issues as insulation, shading, windows and solar panels, among others. - Effective local institutional authority is essential for urban renewal projects.
-Publicprivate partnerships as well as innovative financing, such as property tax incremental financing, offer a potential financing mechanism.
+- As cities account for 60-80% of energy consumption and 75% of carbon emission, energy should be integrated with planning for city's built environment in the transformation towards sustainable cities. - Planning the sustainable built environment should take a SMART City approach, addressing urban energy planning, buildings, electricity grid, mobility and good governance. - Sustainable cities should be inclusive, connected and environmentally friendly, engaging all stakeholders in the planning and decision-making process. - Preservation of natural systems and provision of green spaces as well as public space are important elements of sustainable cities. - Rehabilitation and redevelopment of old structures offer alternative for building new structures, saving material inputs and waste generation. - Effective local institutional authority is essential for urban renewal projects. - Public-private partnerships as well as innovative financing, such as property tax incremental financing, offer a potential financing mechanism